 Stage III or IV disease

 Outcome is worse with an increasing number of risk factors.
-Patients in the highest risk groups (patients with 4 or 5 risk factors) now have a 50% 5-year survival.
+Patients in the highest risk groups (patients with 4 or 5 risk factors) have a 50% 5-year survival.
 Patients without any of the risk factors have a very high cure rate.
-The original IPI score uses the 5 factors as discrete variables (ie, either age over 60 or under 60).
-A recent modification, the Diffuse Large B-cell Lymphoma Prognosis (IPI24), which calculates the chance of being disease free at 24 months from diagnosis, includes the above factors as continuous variables and also includes absolute lymphocyte count.
+The original IPI score uses the 5 factors as discrete variables (eg, either age over 60 or under 60).
+A modification, the Diffuse Large B-cell Lymphoma Prognosis (IPI24), which calculates the chance of being disease free at 24 months from diagnosis, includes the above factors as continuous variables and also includes absolute lymphocyte count.

 Watch and wait (for indolent, largely asymptomatic lymphomas)